Monkhai/eko-assignment/README.md

 # README #

-This project is a skeleton for Eko's homework assignment.
+This project is a boilerplate for Eko's homework assignment.

 ## Requirements ##

-The skeleton includes a simple web page which includes an HTML5 Video Element and placeholders for **functionality you will need to implement:**
+The boilerplate includes a simple web page which includes an HTML5 Video Element and placeholders for **functionality you will need to implement:**

 * Play/Pause toggle functionality
 * Progress indication - update the time label as the video plays